Is Australia the land of opportunity?

-This screening was somehow strict, as they did not want anybody that could become sick easily, so, we had to go through a medical check, and there was another even stricter check about being legally of good character, even if you had ever had trouble with the police, in fact they were so strict about this that if one had been somehow involved with the communist party, just by saying that he would vote for the communist party he would not be allowed to come to Australia.
+This screening was strict, as they did not want anybody that could become sick, so, we had to go through a medical check, and there was another stricter check about being legally of good character, even if you had ever had trouble with the police, in fact, they were so strict about this that if one had been involved with the communist party, by saying that you would vote for the communist party, you would not be allowed to come to Australia.

-Now, I hope that I have explained enough how strict they were then, before they gave you a visa to come to work in Australia.
-Anyhow, I could say that this screening would be emigrant was a good thing after all, because after that it was a lot easier when you were in Australia, since they knew just about anything about you that they needed to know, so, the authorities here were more relaxed.
-As I have already said above, when I went to the unemployment office even though I did not speak much English they did everything possible to find us a job, and if they could not find us a job soon enough, they would pay us the unemployment benefit.
+I hope that I have explained how strict they were then, before they gave you a visa to come to work in Australia.
+Anyhow, I can say that this screening the emigrants was a good thing after all, because after that it was a lot easier when you were in Australia, since they knew everything that they needed to know, so, the authorities were more relaxed.
+As I have said, when I went to the unemployment office even though I did not speak much English they did everything possible to find me a job, and if they could not find us a job soon enough, they would pay us the unemployment benefit.

-Anyhow, from my own experience, I could say that Just anyone that has come to Australia and has seen Australia the same way that I have seen it, they know that Australia is a great country to live in; and if there is somebody that does not like Australia, it must be because they have their own personal problems and they are home sick, or they are just unwilling to work hard.
+Anyhow, from my own experience, I can say that anyone that has come to Australia and has seen Australia the same way that I have seen it, they know that Australia is a great country to live in; and if there is somebody that does not like Australia, it must be because they have their own personal problems and they are home sick, or they are unwilling to work hard.